Special thanks to the Microsoft Corporation for their contribution to our site. The following information came from Microsoft Encarta.

 Newton published an edition of Geographia generalis by the German geographer Varenius in 1672.
 His own letters on optics appeared in print from 1672 to 1676.
 Then he published nothing until the Principia (published in Latin in 1687; revised in 1713 and 1726; and translated into English in 1729).
 This was followed by Opticks in 1704; a revised edition in Latin appeared in 1706.
 Posthumously published writings include The Chronology of Ancient Kingdoms Amended (1728), The System of the World (1728), the first draft of Book III of the Principia, and Observations upon the Prophecies of Daniel and the Apocalypse of St John (1733).

-Alfred Rupert Hall
+Contributed By: Alfred Rupert Hall

 "Sir Isaac Newton" Microsoft® Encarta®.
 Copyright © 1998 Microsoft Corporation.